 Young Philip's first military assignment was as a 2nd lieutenant with his uncle Stephen’s 1st U.S. Dragoons.
 Philip was had begun riding very early in life and was an expert horseman, so he was prepared for that part of job.
 The adjutant of the regiment at the time was Jefferson Davis, later to be president of the Confederate States.
 In 1839, with his superior officers beginning to recognize the outstanding military qualities he would demonstrate throughout his service, Philip’s military career then took a foreign turn as he was one of the officers selected by the Secretary of War to be sent to France to study cavalry tactics at the famous military school in Saumur.

-Once in France, French officers also began to take note of this outstanding solider and he was given an assignment as an aide-de-camp and officer in the 1st Chasseurs d'Afrique (Huntsmen of Africa, shown in battle, right), one of the best regiments in the French Army.
-When the French became engaged in the Algerian War, Kearny accompanied them to Africa, and saw combat for the first time.
+Once in France, French officers also began to take note of this outstanding soldier and he was given an assignment as an aide-de-camp and officer in the 1st Chasseurs d'Afrique (Huntsmen of Africa, shown in battle, right), one of the best regiments in the French Army.
+When the French became engaged in the Algerian War, Kearny accompanied them to Africa and saw combat for the first time.
 There he learned the skill of riding with the reins in his mouth with a pistol and saber in his hands, a skill that would prove crucial to him in the future.
-And he took to heart the Chasseurs “never retreat” creedo.
+And he took to heart the Chasseurs “never retreat” credo.

 He proved fearless in combat and became a very popular figure among his new French comrades in arms, who bestowed on him the sobriquet "Kearny le Magnifique.”
 He was also popular because the independently wealthy young soldier was fond of holding lavish parties with little thought to their expense.
 France would remain like a second home to him for the rest of his days.
 He had a joie de vivre that would endear him to many through his life.